Taking Biotin for Hair: is it Worth it or Not?

 There is a lot of information circling on the Internet about biotin and its implications for hair health.
 Some swear on its potency to promote hair growth.
 Others claim that such widespread popularity of using biotin for hair is merely a marketing decoy.

 Judging from the medical reports, biotin can be an effective treatment for receding hair but only if the hair loss is temporary and caused by a poor diet.
-But also malabsorption of nutrients due to some gastrointestinal conditions.
+But also malabsorption of nutrients can be due to some gastrointestinal conditions.
 If your hair loss is triggered by hormones, various illnesses, stress or genetics, even a long-term treatment with this vitamin will be of no help.

 In such cases, you may want to consider a hair transplant as a permanent solution to your hair loss problem.
-Very often, a single surgical procedure is sufficient for you to regain the full head of hair and finally bring an end to endless treatment ways that you have probably already tried in vain.
+Very often, a single surgical procedure is sufficient for you to regain the full head of hair and finally bring an end to endless treatment solutions that you have probably already tried in vain.
 The Bio Hair Clinic team will be pleased to advise you on this matter and find the most suitable treatment method together with you.